status-im/nimbus-eth2/docs/e2store.md

 The structure of the era file gives it the following properties:

 * the indices at the end are fixed-length: they can be used to discover the beginning of an era if the end of it is known
-* the start slot field of the state slot index idenfifies which era the group pertains to
+* the start slot field of the state slot index identifies which era the group pertains to
-* the state in the era file is the end state after having applied all the blocks in the era and, if applicable, the block at the first slot - the `block_roots` entries in the state can be used to discover the digest of the blocks - either to verify the intergrity of the era file or to quickly load block roots without computing them.
+* the state in the era file is the end state after having applied all the blocks in the era and, if applicable, the block at the first slot - the `block_roots` entries in the state can be used to discover the digest of the blocks - either to verify the integrity of the era file or to quickly load block roots without computing them.
 * each group in the era file is full, independent era file - groups can freely be split and combined

 ## Reading era files